-It is generally admitted that the presence of water is required to get vermiculations [Barr, 1957,Bini, 1975].
-Water can lead to mobilization and displacement of particles, followed by particles aggregation and pattern formation.
-In the case of Niaux cave, vermiculations occured after a sudden water intake, and the solution to preserve paintings was to divert the major part of the runoff away from the paintings.
+It is generally admitted that the presence of water is required to get vermiculations (Barr 1957; Bini 1975).
+Water can lead to mobilization and displacement of particles, followed by particle aggregation and pattern formation.
+In the case of Niaux cave, vermiculations occurred after a sudden water intake, and the solution to preserve paintings was to divert the major part of the runoff away from the paintings.
 However, the presence of water is not a sufficient condition.
 Indeed, a seasonal thin film of water, which may originate from percolation or condensation, has been observed every year on the walls of the Hall of Bulls in Lascaux cave, while a single vermiculation crisis has been reported, between 2009 and 2010.